Ghostexvan/Recognizes-hand-gestures-and-hand-postures-used-as-video-game-controller/README.md

 ## thumb_and_index_finger_classification.ipynb
 This is a model training script for thumb and index finger gesture recognition.

+## controller_labels.csv
+This is the label data for video game controller.

 ## model/hand_gesture_classifier
 This directory stores files related to hand gesture recognition.
 The following files are stored: